matt-wright1/pk-project/docs/examples.rst

 ------------------------
 This an example for a one compartment model with intravenous bolus continuous dosing.

 1. Change inputs in inputs.py.
 Set parameters to zero for compartments you do not want.
+If number of models (compartments) is set to one all the parameters for model (compartment) 2 will be ignored even if non zero.

    .. literalinclude:: ../pkmodel/examples/inputs_e1.py
        :language: python3